of Homes Sold

 Median Days on Market

 Where are people moving to Denver from?
 Nationwide, 1% of homebuyers were looking to relocate to Denver from other metropolitan areas.
-Most interest came from Dallas homebuyers, followed by those from Los Angeles and San Francisco.
+Most interest came from Miami homebuyers, followed by those from Dallas and Los Angeles.

 Where are people from Denver moving to?
-68% of Denver homebuyers looked to remain within the Denver metro area.
-Breckenridge was the top destination for these buyers, followed by Phoenix and Steamboat Springs.
+67% of Denver homebuyers looked to remain within the Denver metro area.
+Phoenix was the top destination for these buyers, followed by Breckenridge and Salt Lake City.

 Discover quick answers to the most common questions about housing, cost of living, and lifestyle in Denver.